whosonfirst/wof-cli/README.md

 #### wof remove-property

-Ensure typed values for one or more Who's On First records.
+Remove properties from one or more Who's On First records.

 ```
 $> ./bin/wof remove-property -h